-One of the most powerful collection tools that a creditor has is the ability to seize a person’s wages using a garnishment or wage assignment.
-Most people want to repay their debts and would happily do so if they could.
-Therefore, as much as these collection tools may be legal and proper, they make people feel powerless and humiliated as their already troubled financial situation is thrown into a tailspin.
+One of the most powerful collection tools that a creditor has is the ability to take a part of a person’s wages by obtaining a court order known as a garnishment or a wage assignment.
+Most people want to repay the money that they owe and would happily do so if they could.
+But that is not always possible.
+That’s when a collection agency or the original creditor (the people you owe money to) act in the courts to seize funds from you so they can get paid.
+These collection efforts may be legal and allowed, but they can make you feel frustrated.

 What is a Garnishment?